Understanding The Human Resources Life Cycle: A Comprehensive Guide

 • Candidate Screening: Reviewing resumes, conducting interviews, and using assessments to assess candidates’ suitability.

-• Selection and Offer: Extending offers, negotiating employment terms, and ensuring a smooth transition into the organisation.
+• Selection and Offer: Extending offers, negotiating employment terms, and ensuring a smooth organisational transition.

 2. Onboarding and Orientation

 Once the right candidates are selected, the onboarding and orientation stage begins.
 This phase is pivotal in helping new employees integrate seamlessly into the organisation.
 HR professionals facilitate paperwork completion, provide essential training, and introduce new hires to the company's culture, policies, and procedures.
 A well-structured onboarding process not only accelerates the time it takes for employees to become productive but also sets the tone for a positive work experience, fostering a sense of belonging and enthusiasm.
-This, as statistics show, can lead to an impressive 82% increase in retention rates within organisations.
+As statistics show, this can lead to an impressive 82% increase in organisation retention rates.

 Component